Three Karamon Gates Reflect Hideyoshi's Authority as a Ruler

 Toyotomi Hideyoshi

 The staunch opponent of Hideyoshi was Tokugawa Ieyasu (1543-1616, 徳川家康), who was an ally of Nobunaga.
-In 1584, Hideyoshi failed to defeat Ieyasu at the Battle of Komaki-Nagakute.
-As a result, Hideyoshi’s main territory was the areas in western Japan, as Ieyasu ruled eastern Japan.
-This was a major setback for Hideyoshi to become the ruler of the country by force.
-On this occasion, Hideyoshi sought to elevate his status by becoming Kanpaku, a chief advisor to the emperor, in 1585, he assumed Kanpaku and started to control Japan by utilizing the prestige of the Imperial Court.
+In 1584, Hideyoshi failed to defeat Ieyasu at the Battle of Komaki and Nagakute.
+As a result, Hideyoshi’s main territory was the area in western Japan, where Ieyasu ruled eastern Japan.
+This was a major setback for Hideyoshi to become the country's ruler by force.
+On this occasion, Hideyoshi sought to elevate his status by becoming Kanpaku, a chief advisor to the emperor, in 1585.
+He assumed Kanpaku and started to control Japan by utilizing the prestige of the Imperial Court.
 This was unprecedented in history.
 Hideyoshi employed various strategies to get Ieyasu serve to him, who persistently resisted, to submit as his vassal.
 In May 1586, Hideyoshi arranged the marriage of his sister, Asahi, to Ieyasu, and in October, he sent his mother as a hostage.
 Nine days later, Ieyasu finally went to Osaka Castle to meet Hideyoshi and bowed before Hideyoshi.

 The Remains of Jurakudai and Fushimi Castle